 Refer to the Bachelor of Business Regulations and Bachelor of Science Regulations.

-Bachelor of Business and Bachelor of Sport and Recreation (BBus/BSR) Conjoint Programme of Study AK3730
+Bachelor of Business and Bachelor of Sport and Recreation (BBus/BSR) Conjoint AK3730

 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.